miraisolutions/xlconnect/cran-comments.md

     'runtime-hornik'

 Justification: this was tolerated on the previous version that this is patching (mail by Uwe Ligges).

+> checking CRAN incoming feasibility ...
+NOTE
+  [...]
+  Days since last update: 3

+Justification: this is a patch submitted at the request of the CRAN team.

 # Downstream dependencies